 Alex holds a PhD in Theology / Religious Studies and a PhD in History (Byzantine Studies) both granted by the University of Bucharest.
 During the last years he received several fellowships/stipends granted by the Institute for Byzantine Research / Austrian Academy of Sciences (Vienna), Woodrow Wilson Center (Washington DC), Netherlands Institute of Advanced Studies (Wassenaar), New Europe College (Bucharest), Dumbarton Oaks Research Library and Collections (Washington DC).
 He has published several articles in his area of expertise (Byzantine/Post-Byzantine Studies; Church History) in peer-reviewed journals (Byzantinoslavica, Zbornik radova Vizantoloskog Instituta, Orientalia Christiana Periodica, Revue des Études Sud-Est Européennes, Ostkirchlische Studien etc.) and collective volumes, as well as two monographs (in Romanian).

-Emese Muntán (Junior Research Fellow, Central European University) is a probational doctoral candidate at the Medieval Studies Department of Central European University, Budapest and a junior research fellow on the OTTOCONFESSION project.
+Emese Muntán is a PhD candidate at the Medieval Studies Department at Central European University, Budapest and a junior research fellow on the OTTOCONFESSION project.

 Abdullah Vahdi Kanatsız (Junior Research Fellow, Boğaziçi University) is a doctoral candidate at the Department of History at Boğaziçi University.

-Dr. Sona Grigoryan (Project Coordinator, Central European University) is a historian of the Abbasid era of Arab and Muslim history with a PhD in History/Medieval Studies (Central European University).
+Sona Grigoryan (PhD, Project Coordinator, Central European University) is a historian of the Abbasid era of Arab and Muslim history with a PhD in History/Medieval Studies (Central European University).